LT-MOT-RL/EME/README.md

 # EME
-The details will be further refined.
+The dataset generation and training code will be added.

 #  Install the environment